Byzantium (band)

-Byzantium were an English psychedelic music band of the 1970s who released three albums and performed one Peel Session.
+Byzantium were an English rock band of the 1970s who released three albums and performed one Peel Session.
 They are perhaps best remembered for their role in the early careers of Shane Fontayne, Chaz Jankel and Robin Sylvester.

 Formation

 Formed as a school band at University College School, Hampstead, London, the original lineup included Nico Ramsden, Robin Lamble & Stevie Corduner who were soon joined by Chaz Jankel.
 Robin Sylvester and Jamie Rubinstein, who were both also studying at UCS were both contributors at this time, Jamie by way of songwriting and Robin in his role of recording engineer, arranger and later joint producer.